lackhand/princess/tools/dice.md

 See **consequences** for advice on how to interpret the levels of **effect** or **cost**.

-### Dramatic Rolls
+## Dramatic Rolls

 During an adventure, many (even most?) rolls are _dramatic rolls_, because they settle disagreements like "what do I lose" and "what do I gain" using a single die roll.
+They're similar to effect- or cost-rolls, but randomize both axes.

 They're good for chaotic or violent events like combat or for rapidly evolving situations like young love.
-They're characterized by having a known **effect** and **risk**, and the roll determining how much of each actually happens.
-The narrator states the level of **effect** and **risk** before the roll, using the princess' approach and goals.
+The narrator states the level of potential **effect** and **risk** up front using the princess' approach and goals, and the roll determines how much of each actually happens.

-This is similar to a fortune roll, but even more formalized:
+* The narrator uses the approach, factors like _potency_, _quality_, & _quantity_, and their judgment to declare the **effect** and **risk** levels ahead of time
+* The princess rolls
+* The narrator uses **consequences** to interpret the results.

+## Adjusting the odds

+The narrator and table can consider (before the roll):

+* _Swapping_ +1d/effect.
+Bonus dice from special approaches still count against a princess' 6d limit, but she can choose to set 1 aside unrolled for +effect.
+* _Swapping_ effect/risk.
+If there is a risk, you might agree to exchange risk for effect 1:1 before the roll by being especially aggressive or cautious.

+# Special Approaches

+Princesses have a few optional rules they can use when rolling dice (if the fiction permits).
+These don't make much sense during fortune rolls, but make lots of sense during effect rolls, some cost rolls, and dramatic rolls.

+## Teamwork

+Everyone tries to do the same thing and picks one leader.
+* She explains how she leads.
+* Everybody makes the same roll (as they normally would).
+* The leader picks one result that applies to everyone.
+* The leader pays 1 favor for each _failure_ (1-3) this erases.

+## Push yourself

+When something is important, it's all on the line, and a princess needs to win, she can become very mighty indeed.
+* The princess pays 2 **favor**
-* The princess picks up 0d, then adds one more for each link between her approach (or goal) and her player agenda:
+* Instead of rolling her attribute, she picks up 0d and adds +1d by answering the following questions for her approach (or goal) and her player agenda:
   * Is this kind (who does it help, and how)? +1d
   * Is this bold (unexpected or awesome)? +1d
   * Is this curious (what could we learn, what exploration does it reward)? +1d
   * Is this true (to herself & the circumstances)? +1d
-* The narrator uses the approach, factors like _potency_, _quality_, & _quantity_, and their judgment to declare the **effect** and **risk**
-* The princess rolls

-See **consequences** for advice on how to read the results.

 > Answer the agenda questions out loud!
 > It's genre appropriate to externalize your emotions in this way, and it tells us your princess' truth.
+> It's not a great idea to use this on passive rolls like _defy_ rolls, where even in the best case, you're already spending 2 **favor** more than you might otherwise...
 {:.tip}

-> Can't I just roll an approach?
-> Maybe.
-Yes, I guess.
-But it's less melodramatic.
-> Consider acquiring some trauma to reflect your princess' disconnect and ennui?
-{:.aside}

-### Special Approaches

-Princesses have a few optional rules they can use when rolling dice (if the fiction permits).
-These don't make much sense during fortune rolls, but make lots of sense during effect rolls, cost rolls, and dramatic rolls.
-* _Teamwork_.
-Everyone tries to do the same thing and picks one leader.
-  She explains how she leads.
-  Everybody makes the same roll (as they normally would).
-  The leader picks one result that applies to everyone.
-  The leader pays 1 favor for each failure this erases.
-* _Push yourself_.
-During any roll, a princess may pay 2 favor, try very hard, and get +1d.
+## Help a friend

-* _Help_ a friend.
-During any friend's roll, a princess may pay 1 favor, say how they help, and give her +1d.
+During another princess' roll, a princess may pay 1 **favor**, say how they help, and give her +1d.
-  If there are any consequences, she suffers them, too.
+If there are any **consequences**, she suffers them, too.

-  Non-princesses can help too in the fiction, which adjusts position and effect.
+Non-princess' help can contribute to **effect** and **risk**, but they can't contribute dice.

+## Instigate (out of character)

-* _Instigate_ (out of character).
-Whenever anyone rolls, suggest an unexpected way in which things get more interesting.
+Whenever a princess rolls, anyone can suggest an unexpected way in which things get more interesting (usually worse).
-  If everyone agrees, she gets +1d, but the fictional wrinkle comes true.
+If everyone agrees, she gets +1d, but the fictional wrinkle comes true, too.
-* _Swap_ +1d/effect.
-Bonus dice from special approaches still count against a princess' 6d limit, but she can choose to set 1 aside unrolled for +effect.
-* _Swap_ effect/risk.
-If there is a risk, you might agree to exchange risk for effect 1:1 before the roll by being especially aggressive or cautious.

-All of these require the whole table to agree that they make sense.